jameswillhoite/Firewalla-Scripts/Multi-User OpenVPN/README.md

-# Firewalla-Scripts
+# Multi-User OpenVPN
-Some Custom scripts I've made for my Firewalla Gold
+A small script to help adding and changeng the password of the new User for the Firewalla Gold

 # Setup
 1) Open the "base.conf" file and adjust the "remote" ip/url to point to your Firewalla Static Url